Yilin-Yang/vim-markbar/README.md

 " then you can enable this to make mark deletion work as expected. let g:markbar_force_clear_shared_data_on_delmark = v:true

+" Whether to save user-set mark names in viminfo/shada.
+This is enabled by " default.
+" let g:markbar_persist_mark_names = v:true

+" Persistent mark names requires viminfo-!/shada-!
+if has('nvim')
+    " neovim includes ! in &shada by default
+    " set shada+=!
+else
+    set viminfo+=!
+endif

 " open/close markbar mappings
 nmap <Leader>m  <Plug>ToggleMarkbar
 nmap <Leader>mo <Plug>OpenMarkbar